keltia/sandbox/README.md

 `sandbox` also has `vgo` support & metadata (see the articles on [vgo](https://research.swtch.com/vgo-intro)).
 It respects the [Semantic Versioning](https://research.swtch.com/vgo-import) principle with tagged releases.

+You can thus use

+    vgo install github.com/keltia/sandbox

+to install the library.

 ## API Usage

     snd, err := sandbox.New("foo")